BitPangea/bitpangea/thearchive/README.md

 ### References

-Research, external context, and ideas that help explain how the world was imagined.
+Research, external context, and ideas that help explain how BitPangea was imagined and developed.

 ### Preserved Versions

-Earlier forms of documents, pages, concepts, and visual structures that may later matter.
+Earlier forms of pages, documents, concepts, and visual structures that may later matter.

 ### Inheritance

-Knowledge kept not for immediate use, but for those who may one day need to understand the beginning.
+Knowledge retained not only for present use, but for those who may someday need to understand the beginning.

 ---

-## Purpose

-The Archive exists to preserve knowledge that may outlive the moment in which it was created.

-The Chronicle records what happened.
-The Reliquary preserves artifacts and monuments.
-The Codex preserves inquiry.
-The Archive preserves materials that may become useful, meaningful, or historically important over time.

----

 ## What May Belong Here

+The Archive may preserve:

-- Original versions of important BitPangea documents.
+- original versions of important BitPangea documents;
-- Major historical records and dated project materials.
+- major historical records and dated project materials;
-- Research references that shaped early thinking.
+- research references that shaped early thinking;
-- Preserved snapshots of public pages and visual identity.
+- preserved snapshots of public pages and visual identity;
-- Foundational writings that may later move out of active circulation.
+- foundational writings that later move out of active circulation;
-- Materials future builders may need to understand why early decisions were made.
+- materials future builders may need to understand why early decisions were made.

 ---

 ## What The Archive Is Not

-The Archive is not a marketing page, roadmap, whitepaper, or technical specification.
+The Archive is not:

+- a marketing page;
+- a roadmap;
+- a whitepaper;
+- a technical specification;
+- a replacement for The Chronicle;
+- a repository for every temporary draft.

-It is not meant to accelerate BitPangea.
-It is meant to remember it.
+Its purpose is not to accelerate BitPangea.

+Its purpose is to remember it.

 ---

 ## Current Condition

-The Archive begins almost empty.
+The Archive remains intentionally limited.

 That is appropriate.

 A civilization should not invent a past before it has lived one.

 ---

-## For Future Readers
+## Preservation Principle

 > Knowledge becomes inheritance only when someone chooses to preserve it.

 ---

+## Repository Guidance

+This directory should contain only materials that genuinely belong to BitPangea’s historical or preservation record.

+When adding or revising files:

+1. use clear, stable filenames;
+2. preserve original dates when known;
+3. distinguish active documents from preserved versions;
+4. avoid overwriting historically significant files without retaining the earlier form;
+5. keep public-facing documentation free of private maintenance notes or concealed discovery details;
+6. document major archival additions in the appropriate BitPangea journal or Chronicle entry when warranted.

+---

 ## Status

-**Exploratory Concept · Early Stage**
+**Active Preservation Institution**

 ---

 ## BitPangea Notice

-BitPangea is an exploratory concept.
+BitPangea is an exploratory digital-world project.

-No parcels exist.
-No allocations exist.
-No token exists.

-No blockchain has been selected.
+Its institutions, records, and architecture continue to develop over time.

 ---